 Here, in the barren northwest of China, is where our wool “suppliers” live: the cashmere goats.
 Around 200 animals live on a huge area of 1000 hectares and supply the local farmers.
-The precious fibres of the goats are combed out by hand, once the goats turn two, after the outer fleece has been trimmed.
-The artfully twirled, combed hair is then processed further.
+From the second year of life the precious hair of the goats is obtained.
+Exactly at the time when the natural change of coat of the animals would also begin.
+The soft crude fiber in bundles is then sent for further processing.

 Preparation of the raw materials

 The next steps on the way to incredible softness include the spreading out of the combed fibres, sorting them roughly and removing large impurities by hand.
 Then they are washed, combed and dried several times.
 This separates the precious duvet of downy fibres from the coarse outer hairs.
 Finally, the duvet bales with a total weight of 70kg begin their journey to Daqing.